-The FDA in July 2017 designated durvalumab as a breakthrough therapy, which expedites the development and review of the drug.
+In July 2017, the FDA designated durvalumab as a breakthrough therapy, which expedites the development and review of the drug.
 In February 2018, the FDA approved Durvalumab for lung cancer treatment.

 Promising results in lung cancer patients led to clinical trials testing durvalumab in the mesothelioma population.

 In 2015, an Italian phase II trial began testing durvalumab in combination with tremelimumab on mesothelioma patients who did not qualify for surgery.

 Around 62 percent of participants responded to durvalumab and tremelimumab, but the study failed to improve survival.
 Doctors leading the study said more research is necessary.